beepbeepkaicodebop/beepbeepkaicodebop/README.md

 </p>

 <h1 align="right">
-  Hey you! 👋 I'm Jay! 🤗✨
+  Hey you! 👋 I'm Kairo(s) || Jay! 🤗✨
 </h1>

 <h3 align="center">
 🎯 Important Disclaimer: 🎯
 </h3>

 <p align="center">It's been quite a while since I last used my own (aka <i>this</i>) gh profile due to using corps one and stuff, so please don't mind the dust.
-But I'm planning to change it soon and come back with new random lil' projects and content so stay tuned and I'm all ears for tips on how to get rid of those cobwebs!</p>
+But I plan to change it soon and come back with new random little projects and content, so stay tuned, and I'm all ears for tips on getting rid of those cobwebs!</p>
 <p align="center">(project ideas? challenges? open source projects? producing content together?
 I'm all in, let's connect!) 💫</p>

 <p align="center">